Apollo Group – Section 172 statement

 At Apollo our people are at the heart of everything we do, and we are committed to creating a diverse and inclusive workplace, one where difference is celebrated and everyone is welcome, included and can thrive.
 Apollo operates a zero-tolerance policy to bullying and harassment and all forms of discrimination.
 This includes, but is not limited to, all of the protected characteristics of the Equality Act of 2010 as well as neurodiversity, parental and caring responsibilities, socio-economic status and working patterns.

-From a gender perspective, the ratio of female to male Board directors is 25% at year-end 2022 (20% at year-end 2021).
-For the Executive Committee and direct reports (excluding executive assistants) the ratio is 27% at Q4 2022 (2021: 26%).
-Within the overall business the ratio of male:female employees is 65%:35%.
-Apollo has also started to report to Lloyd’s and the Board on ethnicity.
-Further details in relation to current and planned I&D activities conducted within AGHL can be found on the Apollo website (https://apollounderwriting.com).
+From a gender perspective, the ratio of female to male Board directors is 27%:73% at year-end 2023 (25%:75% at year-end 2022).
+Following the recent changes to the Board in 2024, the ratio of female to male Board directors is 33%:67%.
+For the Executive Committee and direct reports (excluding executive assistants) the ratio is 32%:68% at Q4 2023 (2022: 27%:73%).
+Within the overall business the ratio of female to male employees is 40%:59%, 1% prefer not to say (2022: 35%:65%).

 Apollo Corporate member subsidiaries: